tatsumoto-ren/tatsumoto-ren.github.io/blog/retiming-subtitles.md

 FFsubsync and alass fail to retime subtitle files with lots of commercial breaks unless the same breaks are present in the video file, which is almost never the case.
-Otherwise the automatic tools are almost always faster than using a manual retimer.
+Otherwise, the automatic tools are almost always faster than using a manual retimer.

 ## Loading subtitles